compiling-org/nft-blockchain-interactive/docs/grant-implementation-plan.md

 # Multi-Chain Creative NFT Framework - Grant Implementation Plan

 ## Overview
-This document outlines the implementation plan for the 6 foundation grants, each with a 3-month timeline and $10K budget.
+This document outlines the implementation plan for the 6 foundation grants, each with a 3-month timeline and realistic budget allocation.
 All modules are currently integrated into a single repository for development convenience but will be split into separate repositories upon grant approval.

+**Last Updated**: November 2025
+**Implementation Period**: January 2026 - March 2026

 ## Grant Structure

 ### 1. NEAR Foundation Grant - Real-Time WASM Creative Engine
 **Module**: `src/near-wasm`
-**Timeline**: 3 months
+**Timeline**: 3 months (January 2026 - March 2026)
-**Budget**: $10,000
+**Budget**: $25,000 (Realistic development cost for professional implementation)

 **Key Deliverables**:
 - Rust-to-WASM compilation of fractal shader engine